What is Order Fulfillment? Define Your Process & Strategy in 2023

 Main takeaways (TL;DR)

-1. When your business is growing, make sure your fulfillment strategy can scale with you.
-We recommend answering the 10 questions below for a better approach.
+1. As your business is growing, make sure your fulfillment strategy can scale with you.

-2. The order fulfillment process has 4 main steps, from receiving to shipping.
+2. The order fulfillment process has 5 main steps, from receiving to returns.

 What is order fulfillment?